-Davidson College students, faculty and staff traveling on an approved Davidson or third party provider study abroad program are provided at no cost with international emergency travel assistance insurance through EIIA.
-For more information on the policy, please visit the EIIA Web site.
-The EIIA plan serves as the primary emergency health insurance coverage for the travel abroad.
-Please note there is a $250 deductible per person per injury.
+Davidson College students, faculty and staff traveling on an approved Davidson or third party provider study abroad program are provided at no cost with international travel insurance coverage for emergencies through EIIA.

-Many third party program providers will include medical insurance in their program fee.
+Many partner provider program providers will include medical insurance in their program fee.
 Students should review the coverage.
-If it is deemed adequate, it may be used as their secondary policy.
+If it is deemed adequate, it may be used as their primary insurance policy while overseas.

 Students should not cancel their U.S. based insurance policy while abroad.
 In the event that the student returns to the U.S. due to medical reasons, the U.S. based insurance will become the primary insurance.